Making our team more scalable

 - Participate in technical pre-sales, consulting, etc

 This was just too much for a single person.
 It led to stress, difficulty bringing new colleagues on-board and concerns about the quality.
-The Boatworks took that all apart and led to the following improvements that will affect regular SRE-as-a-Service cooperations:
+The Boatworks took that all apart and led to the following improvements that will affect regular Devops-as-a-Service cooperations:

 - A newly founded Customer Success circle (= Sociocracy term, similar to a ‘team’) will focus on building and maintaining a working relationship with our customers, understanding their context, to allow us to successfully put to work everything Skyscrapers has to offer.